-Just a tiny prequel to this post.
-I’m going to be honest with you.
-This post is on the longer side due to it being my “crossroads” story.
-The who, what, where, and why of my journey to starting Living with Flare.
-My story includes times that were traumatic for me.
-I wanted to get it all out at once, so it’s done and be able to reference pieces of it later.
+So, full transparency here… This is probably one of my longer posts.
+It’s my diagnosis story and I wanted to get it all out at once.
+Honestly, it’s not the easiest for me to get through.
 Please remember that trauma and vulnerability look different for each of us.
 Thank you for being here and being kind as we grow together.

 “Nothing is Impossible.
 The word itself says ‘I’m Possible'”- Audrey Hepburn